Patty Hearst: Media and other activities

 Hearst published the memoir Every Secret Thing, co-written with Alvin Moscow, in 1981.
 Her accounts resulted in authorities considering bringing new charges against her.
 She was interviewed in 2009 on NBC and said that the prosecutor had suggested that she had been in a consensual relationship with Wolfe.
 She described that as "outrageous" and an insult to rape victims.

 Hearst produced a special for the Travel Channel titled Secrets of San Simeon with Patricia Hearst, in which she took viewers inside her grandfather's mansion Hearst Castle, providing unprecedented access to the property.
 She collaborated with Cordelia Frances Biddle on writing the novel Murder at San Simeon (Scribner, 1996), based upon the death of Thomas H. Ince on her grandfather's yacht.

 She has appeared in feature films for director John Waters, who cast her in Cry-Baby (1990), Serial Mom (1994), Pecker (1998), Cecil B. DeMented (2000) and A Dirty Shame (2004).
 Hearst also made a cameo in Pauly Shore's film Bio-Dome (1996) and had a small role in the 2004 film Second Best.
 She was also a producer on the film Pottersville and made an appearance in the 2000 documentary, Pie in the Sky: The Brigid Berlin Story.

-Her television acting roles include episodes of The Adventures of Pete & Pete, Boston Common, Son of the Beach and Tripping the Rift.
+Her television acting roles include episodes of The Adventures of Pete & Pete, Boston Common, Son of the Beach, Veronica Mars and Tripping the Rift.
 She was also a guest caller on the TV series Frasier on season 1 episode 23 "Frasier Crane's Day Off" (1994), as Janice.
 She also appeared in the episode "Lord of the Pi's" in season 3 of Veronica Mars.
 The character was the heiress of a fictionalized Hearst family, loosely based on aspects of her life.

 Hearst has participated with her dogs in dog shows, and her Shih Tzu Rocket won the "Toy" group at the Westminster Kennel Club Dog Show at Madison Square Garden on February 16, 2015.
-At the 2017 show, Hearst's French bulldog Tuggy won Best of Breed, and Rubi won Best of Opposite Sex.
+At the 2017 show, Hearst's French Bulldog Tuggy won Best of Breed, and Rubi won Best of Opposite Sex.